ukmars/ukmarsbot-mazerunner/README.md

 This repository will hold a complete set of code for a version of UKMARSBOT that can run in a classic micromouse maze.

+The main branch has the functional components.
+The implementation of these into a working micromouse are in the Dorothy branch.

 The code assumes you have a standard UKMARSBOT assembled, using an Arduino nano with a basic wall sensor connected.

 ### Arduino IDE users